2A peptides: Description

-The apparent cleavage is triggered by ribosomal skipping of the peptide bond between the proline (P) and glycine (G) in C-terminal of 2A peptide, resulting in the peptide located upstream of the 2A peptide to have extra amino acids on its C-terminal end while the peptide located downstream the 2A peptide will have an extra proline on its N-terminal end.
+2A peptides trigger the ribosome to skip peptide bond formation between the glycine (G) and proline (P) near the C-terminus of the 2A peptide, resulting in the peptide located upstream of the 2A peptide having extra amino acids appended to its C-terminus while the protein downstream the 2A peptide will have an extra proline on its N-terminus.
 The exact molecular mechanism of 2A-peptide-mediated cleavage is still unknown.
 However, it is believed to involve ribosomal "skipping" of glycyl-prolyl peptide bond formation rather than true proteolytic cleavage.

 Application

-In genetic engineering, the 2A peptides are used to cleave a longer peptide into two shorter peptides.
-The 2A peptides can be applied when the fused protein doesn’t work.
-Inserting the CDS of a 2A peptide into the fusing point or replacing the linker sequence with the CDS of a 2A peptide protein can cleave the fused protein into two separated peptides, rescuing the function of the two peptides.

-2A peptides, when combined (or not) with the IRES elements, can make it possible to generate multiple separated peptides within a single transcript.

-Incomplete cleavage
+In molecular biology, 2A peptides are used to express two separate proteins from a single open-reading frame.
+2A peptides can be used when direct protein fusion does not work or is undesirable.

+Efficiency of bond-skipping

-Different 2A peptides have different efficiencies of self-cleaving, T2A and P2A being the most and F2A the least efficient.
-Therefore, up to 50% of F2A-linked proteins can remain in the cell as a fusion protein, which might cause some unpredictable outcomes, including a gain of function.
+Different 2A peptides have different peptide-bond-skipping efficiencies, with T2A and P2A being the most efficient and F2A the least efficient.
+Therefore, up to 50% of F2A-linked proteins can in fact be produced as a fusion protein, which might cause some unpredictable outcomes, including a gain of function.
 One study reported that 2A sites cause the ribosome to fall off approximately 60% of the time, and that, together with ribosome read-through of about 10% for P2A and T2A, this results in reducing expression of the downstream peptide chain by about 70%.
 However, the level of drop-off detected in this study varied widely depending on the exact construct used, with some constructs showing little evidence of drop-off; furthermore, within a tri-cistronic transcript it reported a higher level of ribosome drop-off after one 2A sequence than after two 2As combined, which is at odds with a linear model of translation.